abananya/Project_HasTeX_Python_Version/README.md

 # **Project HasTeX (Python Version)**
-A compiler for LaTeX in Python.
+A PDF generator in Python.

 ### Description

-Project HasTeX (Python Version) is a simplified implementation of the original "HasTeX" project, which was a LaTeX compiler written in Haskell.
+Project HasTeX (Python Version) is a simplified implementation of the original "HasTeX" project, which is a PDF generator written in Haskell that converts LaTeX code to PDF format.

-This Python version aims to provide a basic LaTeX compiler functionality using Python, to create, compile, and generate PDFs from LaTeX documents.
+This Python version aims to provide a basic LaTeX functionality using Python, to create, compile, and generate PDFs from LaTeX documents.

-[Link to Project HasTeX](https://github.com/RoheenaPal/HasTeX) s
+[Link to Project HasTeX](https://github.com/RoheenaPal/HasTeX)